docusealco/docuseal-js/README.md

 [Documentation](https://www.docuseal.com/docs/api?lang=javascript#create-a-submission-from-pdf)

-Provides the functionality to create one-off submission request from a PDF file.
+Provides the functionality to create one-off submission request from a PDF.
 Use `{{Field Name;role=Signer1;type=date}}` text tags to define fillable fields in the document.
 See [https://www.docuseal.com/examples/fieldtags.pdf](https://www.docuseal.com/examples/fieldtags.pdf) for more text tag formats.
 Or specify the exact pixel coordinates of the document fields using `fields` param.

 **Related Guides:**<br>
 [Use embedded text field tags to create a fillable form](https://www.docuseal.com/guides/use-embedded-text-field-tags-in-the-pdf-to-create-a-fillable-form)